LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 |:---:|:---:|
 | Whole protein CNN Accuracy (Q8 Accuracy)| Whole protein CNN Loss |

-The accuracy on the test set achieved with this model is equal to `0.6966` (Q8 Accuracy), whis is pretty close to the results obtained with the Window CNN in a small fraction of the time required for the Window CNN.
+The accuracy on the test set achieved with this model is equal to `0.6966` (Q8 Accuracy), which is pretty close to the results obtained with the Window CNN in a small fraction of the time required for the Window CNN.

 Moreover the accuracy obtained training on the filtered dataset and testing on the CB513 dataset, is equal to `0.6557` (Q8 Accuracy).